Skip to main content

 Required Documents

-• Signed copy of government-issued ID for the beneficiary (driver's license or passport)
+• Copy of the claiming beneficiary's government-issued ID (driver's license or passport)

-• Transfer on Death Beneficiary Distribution Form (for TOD accounts)
+• Notarized Transfer On Death - Beneficiary Distribution Form (TOD accounts)

-• Letters Testamentary or Letters of Administration (if no TOD designation)
+• Letters Testamentary or Letters of Administration (accounts with no TOD registration)

-• Trust documents (if a trust is named as beneficiary)
+• Trust document (if a trust is the named beneficiary)

-Interactive Brokers requires several documents to process a claim, including Certified copy of death certificate, Signed copy of government-issued ID for the beneficiary (driver's license or passport), and Non-Probated Estate Action Form (for TOD accounts), and additional documentation depending on the account type.
+Interactive Brokers requires several documents to process a claim, including Certified copy of the death certificate, Copy of the claiming beneficiary's government-issued ID (driver's license or passport), and Non-Probated Estate Action Form with delivery instructions (TOD accounts — obtained from Estate Processing), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions